razvangabdumitru-spec/lab-intake-kit/README.md

-# lab-intake-kit
-Onboarding brief + structured intake metadata for Junteng Liu (bio, roles, pubs, contacts)
+This repository holds a lab intake brief and structured metadata JSON for Junteng Liu.
+Files: intake.md, intake.json